Shipping Infectious Substances

-Where can we get more information on shipping documents?
+Where can I get more information on shipping documents?

-To learn more, or to view a sample shipping document, consult our TDG Bulletin titled: “TDG Bulletin - Shipping Documents”.
+To learn more, or to view a sample shipping document, consult the TDG Bulletin titled: "TDG Bulletin - Shipping Documents".

-Which dangerous goods safety marks must we display on a small means of containment?
+Which dangerous goods safety marks must I display on a small means of containment?

 That depends on the type of infectious substance you are shipping.